 Perelman Center for Advanced Medicine

 CN Level Waiting Room

 Tali Ben-Josef's classes will be on hiatus from August 1 until November.
 We have a new instructor, Ji Sun Chong, who will be teaching classes in The Studio until November.
-We also have another yoga instructor, Marian Vallotton, who teaches a yoga class every third Tuesday of the month.

 - Tuesdays with Ji Sun Chong: 2:30 to 3:45 pm